MicrosoftDocs/azure-docs/articles/cosmos-db/change-feed.md

 **Create a monitored, lease and destination collection**

 In order to use the Change Feed Processor Library, the lease collection needs to be created before running the processor host(s).
 Again, we recommend storing a lease collection on a different account with a write region closer to where the Change Feed Processor is running.
 In this data movement example, we need to create the destination collection before running the Change Feed Processor host.
-In the sample code: we call a helper method to create the monitored, lease, and destination collections if they do not already exist.
+In the sample code we call a helper method to create the monitored, leased, and destination collections if they do not already exist.

 > [!WARNING]
 > Creating a collection has pricing implications, as you are reserving throughput for the application to communicate with Azure Cosmos DB.
-For more details, please visit our [pricing page](https://azure.microsoft.com/pricing/details/cosmos-db/)
+For more details, please visit the [pricing page](https://azure.microsoft.com/pricing/details/cosmos-db/)
 >
 >

-*Creating a Processor Host*
+*Creating a processor host*

 The `ChangeFeedProcessorHost` class provides a thread-safe, multi-process, safe runtime environment for event processor implementations that also provides checkpointing and partition lease management.
 To use the `ChangeFeedProcessorHost` class, you can implement `IChangeFeedObserver`.
 This interface contains three methods: